fsspec/adlfs/README.md

 Operations against the Gen2 Datalake are implemented by leveraging [multi-protocol access](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-multi-protocol-access), using the Azure Blob Storage Python SDK.
 The AzureBlobFileSystem accepts [all of the BlockBlobService arguments](https://docs.microsoft.com/en-us/python/api/azure-storage-blob/azure.storage.blob.blockblobservice.blockblobservice?view=azure-python-previous).

+    By default, write operations create BlockBlobs in Azure, which, once written can not be appended.
+It is possible to create an AppendBlob using an `mode="ab"` when creating, and then when operating on blobs.
+Currently AppendBlobs are not available if hierarchical namespaces are enabled.